The Disappearing X-Pro 1

 An Extension of Hand and Eye

-What sets the X-Pro1 apart isn’t just its design — it’s how it feels in use.
-Light, balanced, and built with thoughtful simplicity, it becomes an extension of my hand.
+What sets the X-Pro1 apart isn’t just its design (although it is absolutely gorgeous), it’s how it feels in use.
+Light, balanced, and built with thoughtful simplicity, it becomes an extension of my eye.
 I can change settings without breaking eye contact.
-I can shoot without the constant reminder that I’m operating a machine.
+I can shoot without feeling like it’s an electronic gadget.
+Before X-Pro1, I’ve used Sony and Ricoh digital cameras.
+They always came across more like a gadget than a proper camera.
+In those cameras, changing basic settings meant digging into menus and multiple clicks on finicky buttons.

+But the controls on the X-Pro1 was so well thought out and laid out.
 There’s a directness to it.
 A quiet confidence.
 It doesn’t get in the way of the moment — it invites the moment.
+Something that I have not felt since I sold my Leica M6 years prior.

 Seeing Without Distraction